Eurostile

 Eurostile is a geometric sans-serif typeface designed by Aldo Novarese in 1962.
-Novarese created Eurostile for one of the best-known Italian foundries, Nebiolo, in Turin.
+Novarese created Eurostile for Nebiolo, an Italian foundry in Turin.

-Novarese developed Eurostile to succeed the similar Microgramma, which he had helped design.
-Microgramma was a titling font with only uppercase letters, which came with a variety of weights.
-A decade after Microgramma, Novarese resolved this limitation with his design of Eurostile, which added lowercase letters, a bold condensed variant, and an ultra narrow design he called Eurostile Compact, for a total of seven fonts.
+A decade after Novarese's involvement with Microgramma, a similar font with only uppercase letters in a variety of weights, Novarese designed Eurostile as a successor.
+Eurostile added lowercase letters, a bold condensed variant, and an ultra narrow design he called Eurostile Compact, for a total of seven fonts.